-A Guidebook for Parents Navigating the New Teen Years
+Your Guidebook for Parenting Teens in the New Teenage Years

-Learn about the “New Teen” and what it means for parenting tactics: Kids are growing up with nearly unlimited access to social media and the world wide web.
-Starting as early as eight years old, children are exposed to information, thought, and emotion that they are developmentally unprepared to process.
-As a result, saving the typical “teen parenting” tactics for thirteen-year-olds is now years too late.
+Learn about the “New Teen” and how to adjust your parenting skills.
+Strategies for parenting teens are now beginning years too late.
+Kids are growing up with nearly unlimited access to social media and the internet, and unprecedented academic, social, and familial stressors.
+Starting as early as eight years old, children are exposed to information, thought, and emotion they are unprepared to process.

-Urgent advice for parents of teens: Dr. John Duffy’s parenting book is a new and necessary guide because it addresses this hidden phenomenon of the changing teenage brain.
-Dr. Duffy, a nationally recognized expert in parenting for nearly twenty-five years, seeks to be a guide for parents raising children who are growing up quickly and, as a result, dealing with unresolved adolescent issues that can lead to anxiety and depression.
+Urgent advice for parents of teens.
+Dr. John Duffy’s parenting book is a necessary guide that addresses the hidden phenomenon of the changing teenage brain.
+Dr. Duffy, a nationally recognized expert in parenting for nearly twenty-five years, provides a guidebook for parents raising children who are growing up quickly and dealing with unresolved adolescent issues that can lead to anxiety and depression.

-- Sort through the overwhelming circumstances of today’s teens and better understand the changing landscape of adolescence
+- Realize the overwhelming circumstances of today’s teens and understand the changing landscape of adolescence

-- Come away with a revised, conscious parenting plan more suited to addressing the current needs of the New Teen
+- Find a revised, conscious parenting plan that addresses the needs of the New Teen

 - Discover the joy in parenting again by reclaiming the role of your teen’s ally, guide, and consultant

-If you enjoyed parenting books such as The Yes Brain, How to Raise an Adult, The Deepest Well, and The Conscious Parent, then Parenting the New Teen in the Age of Anxiety should be next on your list!
+If you enjoyed parenting books such as The Yes Brain, How to Raise an Adult, The Teenage Brain, Untangled, or The Conscious Parent, Parenting the New Teen in the Age of Anxiety should be your next read.